pigfox/nordvpn-cycling/README.md

 It assumes that you already have a NORDVPN account and have the ability to access it from terminal.

+The second assuption is that you have Go installed.
 ## Installation
 1. Clone the repo
 2. chmod +x rebuild-restart.sh